ChefNuel/intelligent-claims-qa/README.md

 * **Core Logic (`processor.py`)**: This module contains the multi-step document processing pipeline powered by Google's **Gemini 1.5 Flash** model.
     1.  **Input Handling**: Accepts an uploaded file.
 If it's a PDF, it's first converted into a series of images.
     2.  **Text Recognition (OCR)**: The vision capabilities of the Gemini model are used to extract all raw text from the document images.
-    3.  [cite_start]**Structured Extraction**: A carefully engineered prompt instructs the model to parse the raw text and populate a predefined JSON schema, turning unstructured data into a reliable format[cite: 2].
+    3.  **Structured Extraction**: A carefully engineered prompt instructs the model to parse the raw text and populate a predefined JSON schema, turning unstructured data into a reliable format.
     4.  **Confidence Assessment**: The same prompt also asks the model to self-evaluate its extraction accuracy, providing a confidence score.
     5.  **Question Answering**: For the `/ask` endpoint, the extracted JSON is provided as context to the model, which is instructed to answer questions based only on that data and to provide a confidence score for its answer.